-Shane McMahon’s ‘Big Stunt’ Revealed For Match With AJ Styles at Wrestlemania 33
+Shane McMahon’s ‘Big Stunt’ Revealed For Match With AJ Styles at WrestleMania 33

-Last year at Wrestlemania 32, Shane McMahon jumped off the top of the Hell in a Cell structure and missed The Undertaker below, but he’s planning something even crazier and more dangerous this year against AJ Styles at Wrestlemania 33.
+Last year at WrestleMania 32, Shane McMahon jumped off the top of the Hell in a Cell structure and missed The Undertaker below, but he’s planning something even crazier and more dangerous this year against AJ Styles at WrestleMania 33.
 Most matches with Shane O’Mac have at least one big spot that makes the WWE Universe watch in shock.
 WWE fans watch a Shane McMahon match knowing something big will happen.

 Almost immediately after WWE revealed Shane McMahon’s match with The Undertaker would be a Hell in a Cell match on the grandest stage of them all, the WWE Universe knew that Shane O’Mac would jump off the structure before the match was over.
-Roughly a year later, Shane’s “leap of faith” will go down in WWE history as the top highlight of Wrestlemania 32.
+Roughly a year later, Shane’s “leap of faith” will go down in WWE history as the top highlight of WrestleMania 32.
 It also was recently confirmed as the top draw of the event.

 Initially, the WWE Universe wasn’t pleased with the idea of AJ Styles facing Shane McMahon in Orlando on the grandest stage of them all.
 The general feeling seemed to be that AJ Styles deserved a better match with a better opponent, but there are many reasons to be excited about their match.
 For instance, there is said to be some major concern for Shane McMahon’s health because of the ‘big stunt’ he has planned for the match.